thedoggybrad/easylistadware/README.md

 <br>
 <br>
 <br>
-Final Note: To observe, preservation of the original file (Published by Microsoft) this repository turned into an archive on December 2, 2022.
+Final Note: To observe, preservation of the original file (Published by AdBlock Plus/EasyList) this repository turned into an archive on December 2, 2022.
 The links will still work.